How Much Can I Borrow for a Car Loan?

 Mechanical breakdown insurance

 For financed vehicles, whether new or used, mechanical breakdown insurance (MBI) may be worth considering alongside the finance arrangement.
 Unexpected repair costs can place pressure on the household budget, particularly while loan repayments are ongoing.
+MBI is designed to help cover certain repair costs that may fall outside standard warranty protection.

 What lenders typically check